thekarlbrown/ChangeTheWorld/README.md

 need advisor help on leaderboard, maybe set rule for if active within.
 30 days

-friends and idea lists are all optimized algorithm searches, decide how to determine if user has liked idea or not (will server return truth value, where will who has liked what be stored and how)

 decide if leaderboard is real-time or at end of each day and if it has time

 see what prof thinks of leaderboard pushing

-figure out how I am layering fragments improperly

 figure out why I cannot copy-paste